Medical Students

 http://med.stanford.edu/medscholars/application.html

-Students who are committed to an area of research can search for faculty who are doing research in their area of interest.
+Students who are committed to an area of research can search for faculty who is doing research in their area of interest.
 The Stanford Medical Scholars Research Programs provide opportunities for students to carry out independent research in any area of the medical disciplines.
 The programs are designed to foster an appreciation and proficiency for the investigative/scholarly process, including study design, hands-on collection of data, interpretation of results, and presentation of work accomplished in oral and written form.

 Stanford Clinical Opportunity for Residency Experience (SCORE) Program